harrisonpim/biscuit-cutter/docs/secondary-containers.md

 - duplicate the `/jupyter` directory and give it a new project name
 - also duplicate the corresponding `jupyter` service in `docker-compose.yml` and match the new project's name
-- run it using the corresponding `docker compose up --build YOUR_NEW_PROJECT_NAME` command
+- run it using the corresponding `docker-compose up --build YOUR_NEW_PROJECT_NAME` command

 ## Related containers for the same project

 All of the following services can be brought up alongside the jupyter container by referencing them with the [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v3/#depends_on) option in the `docker-compose.yml`'s jupyter service.
-They can also be run by referencing them directly in the `docker compose up --build WHATEVER_SERVICE` command.
+They can also be run by referencing them directly in the `docker-compose up --build WHATEVER_SERVICE` command.

 Once live, they can then be accessed as you would a local application outside docker, using the service name instead of localhost (eg `http://elasticsearch:80` instead of `http://localhost:80`).